ppy/osu-wiki/wiki/Help_Centre/en.md

 1. Open osu!.
 2. Press `Ctrl` + `F11` to open the Frame Time Graph.
 3. Trigger or wait for the performance issue to occur.
 4. Take a screenshot by pressing `Shift` + `F12`.
-This will open a browser tab with the screenshot in it, copy and paste the link provided into your support ticket or forum post.
+This will upload the screenshot to the osu! servers and will open the screenshot in a web browser tab.
+5. Copy and paste the link provided into your support ticket or forum post.
-5. Close the Frame Time Graph the same way you opened it, by pressing `Ctrl` + `F11`.
+6. Close the Frame Time Graph the same way you opened it, by pressing `Ctrl` + `F11`.